 Structural Causal Models

 is a directed acyclic graph that describes the causal relationships between the random variables under study.
+However, it does not make any assumption on the functional form of these dependencies.
+The traditional SCM

 Incremental Construction